 Marketo API: Errors, Warnings, & Results

-Success = False: A Smart Campaign That Doesn’t Exist
+Success = False: Smart Campaign Not Found

 Success = True But With Warning